 Everyone in the world, at least the burger blogosphere world, has been talking about this burger for over a year.
 It wasn’t referred to in muted tones like the 2nd coming, but quickly became the 3rd, 4th, and 5th coming as Umami spread its wings across L.A.
 One usually knows what’s coming when a restaurant expands this fast.

 I wanted to come away from popping my Umami cherry with OOOOOOOOOOh.
 Ahhhhhhh.
 Or at least with “Umami?”
 YOUR MAMA!
 Something clever.

 Los Angeles Burger Reporter Larry the Lawyer and I went to explore a couple places today, when I told him of this upcoming tour, I suggested he pick one that is ‘massively popular’, and one or two that he liked personally.

 Umami was the massively popular pick, with the runner up being The Foundry.
-The Foundry wasn’t open for lunch today, so we waddled into Umami and sample their wares.
+The Foundry wasn’t open for lunch today, so we waddled into Umami and sampled their wares.

-We were at the original location, which is smallish, but large enough for valet parking.
+We were at the original location, which is smallish, but large enough for $10 valet parking.
 We ordered the signature burger, @ $10, and a side of hand cut fries (triple cooked the menu says), and a side of rings (“Malt Liquor Tempura Onion Rings”) $3.
 (3.50 for the fries).
-Larry had a mexican coke, and me in my nightshirt, and he in his cap, I had plain old tap h2o.
+Larry had a Mexican coke, and me in my nightshirt, and he in his cap, I had plain old h20 tap.

 So the story goes, some guys, somewhere, one day, were sitting around and came up with the whole umami thing and decided to exploit it via the perfect umami vehicle, hamburgers.
 In checking our vast world-wide network of sources, one of our investigators turned up a transcript of that first session, we reprint it here, without permission of the participants: